Command Staff

 Picture of Chief Thwaits

-Division Chief James Thwaits was born in Albuquerque, NM and moved to Los Alamos in 1985 where he lived until 1989 when he moved to Colorado.
+Division Chief (LANL Training) - James Thwaits was born in Albuquerque, NM and moved to Los Alamos in 1985 where he lived until 1989 when he moved to Colorado.
 After graduating High School, James proudly served in the United States Marine Corps.
 He joined the Los Alamos Fire Department in 2006.
 James has climbed the ranks from Fire Fighter, Driver Engineer, Captain, to his current position as the Division Chief of Training.
 He has been part of the LAFD Technical Rescue Team, HAZMAT team, SCBA Team, Communications Team, and Bike Team.
 James currently has an A.A.S in Fire Science and is working on his Bachelor’s degree.
 James lives in White Rock with his wife, Katie, and their youngest daughter, Kailey; their oldest daughter, Kelsey, is a graduate of LAHS, UNM, and William and Mary Law, and is a licensed attorney in both New Mexico and California.

 james.thwaits@lacnm.us